arvenjadeaguilar/cellagri-cms/src/pages/jobs/2018-09-13-science-and-technology-specialist-india-at-gfi.md

 ---
 ● Years of experience: 3 + years of experience

-● Salary range :up to 21 LPA
+● Salary range: up to 21 LPA

+● Location: Mumbai, India

 As **GFI’s Science and Technology Specialist**, you will work with the _talented team of experienced scientists_ and work with them to inspire and fund innovative research, provide a high level of support to plant-based and cellular agriculture (“clean meat”) food companies and academic research institutions, and lead our efforts to ensure that the science and technologies behind plant-based and clean alternatives to animal products are cutting-edge and exceptional.